dimaip/dimaip.github.io/_posts/2014-08-13-typo3-neos-is-so-mvc.md

 ##Conclusion

 The front end and server-side people should communicate more!
-We have ideas to share, and here, at front end, we also have passion for code crisp architecture and beautiful design.
+We have ideas to share, and here, at front end, we also have a passion for code, crisp architecture and beautiful design.

 This article was meant as a very rough analogy, which certainly has its limits.
 It's more of an insight, a fresh look at how we look at our code.

-DOES IT MAKE ANY SENSE AT ALL?!
-I need your response!
+*DOES IT MAKE ANY SENSE AT ALL?!
+I need your response!*

 PS: my English is poor, so any sort of proof-reading and editing is always welcome.